Adobe Edge: Adobe Edge Code

 A code-based HTML editor, Edge Code is designed to complement the other applications in the suite.
-It is built on the open source Brackets platform, which Adobe launched in June 2012.
+It is built on the open-source Brackets app, which Adobe launched in June 2012.
 Rather than replacing Brackets, Edge Code is designed to make it more accessible, and integrate its functionality into existing Adobe applications.
 As with Edge Reflow, Edge Code is available as a public preview, launched alongside the announcement of the Edge suite.
 In November 2014 Adobe announced development of Code is discontinued and all Adobe's efforts will go into Brackets.

 Adobe Edge Inspect

 Edge Inspect, formerly Adobe Shadow, was developed as a way of quickly previewing a web design on mobile platforms without publishing the associated files to a server.
 It allows iOS and Android mobile devices to be paired to a computer, and each device will display the same site using its native render and presentation modes.
-Rather than previewing a site optimised for mobile viewing on a desktop machine, Edge Inspect sends the file to paired devices, where it is rendered and displayed.
+Rather than previewing a site optimized for mobile viewing on a desktop machine, Edge Inspect sends the file to paired devices, where it is rendered and displayed.
 Code may be edited live, with changes being displayed on paired devices as they are made, and screenshots from all devices can be collected remotely from the computer that hosts the connection.
 It was released with the announcement of the Edge suite.